officiallyslim/kor/src/facts/island_fact/facts_list.md

 99. Upon defeat, Azarathian Serpent can drop other boss tokens, much like how the [Slime King](https://robloxislands.fandom.com/wiki/Slime_King) drops [Slime Queen Tokens](https://robloxislands.fandom.com/wiki/Slime_Queen_Token).
 100. When the Azaranthian Serpent burrows into the ground, its model is condensed into a ball and hidden until it unburrows and plays its pop-up animation.
 101. Azarathian Serpent is the only boss that can possibly spawn on another boss's arena
+102. Prior to a patch on [June 11, 2022](https://robloxislands.fandom.com/wiki/June_10,_2022#June_11,_2022), fireballs did not need to hit an entity to heal the player, thus providing a free infinite healing mechanism.
+103. The projectiles fired by the spirit spellbook are slightly slower compared to other projectiles fired by other magic weapons.
+104. The chance of shooting a specific color fireball corresponds to its respective [spirit](https://robloxislands.fandom.com/wiki/Spirit) counterpart spawn chance.